GioSalvador/rpg-item-creator/README.md

 ## Usage

 Once the server is running, use the UI to:
-- Fill in the item fields: name, type, rarity, stats, imgage, etc.
+- Fill in the item fields: name, type, rarity, stats, image, etc.
 - Preview the item display immediately.

 ## Tips
-On computer, hover de item card for a cool animation.
+On your computer, hover your cursor over the item's card to see an interesting animation.

 ## Future Enhancements